arrayfire/arrayfire/docs/pages/install.md

 suggest using our pre-compiled binaries as they include the Intel Math Kernel Library to accelerate linear algebra functions.

-Downloading the pre-compiled binaries doesn't need registration.
-However, we request you to register your contact information so that we may notify you of software updates and occasionally collect user feedback about our library.

 In general, the installation process for ArrayFire looks like this:

 1. Install prerequisites